This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 The station buildings at Euston are either an iconic example of Brutalist transport architecture, or hideously ugly depending on your point of view - but what the 1960s re-build did achieve was merging several component parts of the older station, into one terminal.

-So using Euston station is a fairly unique experience, because the main conourse was deliberately designed so that it could be used similarly to how travellers moved through 1960s airport terminals.
+So using Euston station is a fairly unique experience, because the main concourse was deliberately designed so that it could be used similarly to how travellers moved through 1960s airport terminals.

 As a result the trains are largely hidden from view at a lower level to the concourse, though how you access them is fairly obvious.

-Though Euston station is generally a simple station to make sense of, once you’re on the main concourse of the station and waiting for your train
+Hence Euston is generally a simple station to make sense of, once you’re on the main concourse of the station and waiting for your train

 However, what can make Euston a bewildering space for first time users are the crowds, it’s permanently busy because the terminal building wasn’t designed for the volume of travellers which currently use it.